Islam: Angels

-Scripture
+Scriptures

-The pre-eminent holy text of Islam is the Qur'an.
-Muslims believe that the verses of the Qur'an were revealed to Muhammad by God, through the archangel Gabriel (Jibrīl), on multiple occasions between 610 CE and 632, the year Muhammad died.
-While Muhammad was alive, these revelations were written down by his companions, although the prime method of transmission was orally through memorization.
-The Quran is divided into 114 chapters (sūrah) which combined contain 6,236 verses (āyāt).
+The pre-eminent holy text of Islam is the Quran.
+Muslims believe that the verses of the Quran were revealed to Muhammad by God, through the archangel Gabriel, on multiple occasions between 610 CE and 632, the year Muhammad died.
+While Muhammad was alive, these revelations were written down by his companions, although the primary method of transmission was orally through memorization.
+The Quran is divided into 114 chapters (sūrah) which contain a combined 6,236 verses (āyāt).
 The chronologically earlier chapters, revealed at Mecca, are concerned primarily with spiritual topics, while the later Medinan chapters discuss more social and legal issues relevant to the Muslim community.
-Muslim jurists consult the hadith ('accounts'), or the written record of Prophet Muhammad's life, to both supplement the Quran and assist with its interpretation.
+Muslim jurists consult the hadith ('accounts'), or the written record of Muhammad's life, to both supplement the Quran and assist with its interpretation.
 The science of Quranic commentary and exegesis is known as tafsir.
-In addition to its religious significance, it is widely regarded as the finest work in Arabic literature, and has influenced art and the Arabic language.
+In addition to its religious significance, the Quran is widely regarded as the finest work in Arabic literature, and has influenced art and the Arabic language.